ttudorandrei/homework_1/assets/README.md

 ## Description

-* The HTML file had improper indentation, I have corrected the issue.
+* I have added proper indentation in the HTML file.

 * One of the links in the HTML file was not correctly linked with an id.
-I have connected the link with the appropiate id and made sure it is now working.
+I have connected the link with the proper id and made sure it is now working.

-* The title was improperly named, I have renamed it to a short, concise title.
+* The title was improperly named, I have renamed it to a short, concise, descriptive title.

-* The HTML tags were not properly named.
-I have renamed the tags using semantic elements.
+* I have renamed the HTML tags using semantic elements.
 The document has now semantic, descriptive tags.

-* Images were missing `alt` attributes.
-I have added descriptive `alt` attributes to every image and tested to make sure everything works.
+* I have added descriptive `alt` attributes to every image and tested to make sure everything works.

 * CSS selectors were rearranged to match the flow of the HTML file.